msp-strath/three-times/content/hello/writing.md

 toc: true
 ---

-Our first program will be one that displays the words `Hello World` to the console.
+Our first program will be one that displays the immortal words `Hello World` to the console.
 Let us write that program.

 ## Python